apacheignite/documentation/sql/indexes.md

 After indexed and queryable fields are defined they have to be registered in SQL engine along with object types they belong to.

-To tell Ignite which types should be indexed, key-value pairs can be passed into `CacheConfiguration.setIndexedTypes` method as shown in the example below.
+To tell Ignite which types should be indexed, key-value pairs can be passed into `CacheConfiguration.setIndexedTypes` method as it's shown in the example below.
 [block:code]
 {
   "codes": [
     {
-      "code": "CacheConfiguration<Object,Object> ccfg = new CacheConfiguration<>();\n\n// Here we are setting 3 key-value type pairs to be considered by Ignite.\nccfg.setIndexedTypes(\n  Long.class, Person.class,\n  MyKey.class, MyValue.class,\n  UUID.class, String.class\n);",
+      "code": "// Preparing configuration.\nCacheConfiguration<Long, Person> ccfg = new CacheConfiguration<>();\n\n// Registering indexed type.\nccfg.setIndexedTypes(Long.class, Person.class);",
       "language": "java"
     }
   ]
 }
 [/block]
+Note, that this method accepts only pairs of types - one for key class and another for value class.
+Primitives are passed as boxed types.
 [block:callout]
 {
   "type": "info",